 *Please note that visitors to the Capitol are not permitted to bring any of the following items: aerosol sprays, liquids of any kind (including water bottles), unsealed food, oversized suitcases or backpacks, knives of any kind, razors, mace, pepper spray, matches, or lighters.
 However, Capitol police are authorized to make exceptions if the prohibited item is deemed to be necessary and required to serve child care, medical, or other special needs.

 Directions to Senator Tester's Office

 Senator Tester's office is located in Suite 311 of the Hart Senate Office Building.
 The most convenient entrance is located on the north side of the building on C Street, NE.

 Public transportation can save both time and money in Washington.
 Metro schedules and fares may be found at http://www.wmata.com/.
 You can also get more information by calling the Metro customer information hotline at (202) 635-6434.

 To reach Senator Tester's office from the Union Station Metro (Red Line), exit Union Station and walk across the plaza (Columbus Circle) toward the ring of state flags.
 Cross the street encircling the plaza and continue south on First Street, NE.
 At C Street, NE turn left.
 The Hart Senate Office Building is the second office building you will reach.

 From the Capitol South Metro (Blue and Orange Lines), follow First Street approximately 3 blocks (you will pass the Library of Congress and the Supreme Court on your right) until you cross Constitution Avenue, NE.
-Turn right and the Russell Senate Office Building will be the second building on your left.
+Turn right and the Hart Senate Office Building will be the second building on your left.

 White House Tours